CaioMaxximus/todo_list_python/README.md

 - Create a task with a title, content and expire date
 - Complete or uncomplete a task
-- Filter tasks by completness
+- Filter tasks by completeness
 - Visual indicator of expired tasks

 ## Improvements to implement